-The holiday season is coming and we’re approaching the time of year where consumers are seeking hot Black Friday deals or shopping for Christmas bargains, but how much trust do we place in where we shop?
+Approaching the time of year where consumers are seeking hot Black Friday deals or shopping for Christmas bargains, how much trust do we place in where we shop?

 In recent years, we’ve seen an increase in the volume and sophistication of online attacks, increasing the risk of purchasing online – Experian has previously indicated that 43% of holiday shopping identity theft occurs online.
 But scams during the holiday season are not just an issue for online shoppers as thieves also prey on other unsuspecting shoppers.

 In either case, consumers are often led by ‘too good to be true’ offers and fall fowl to opportunistic scams with some examples including bogus gift cards, card skimming, phishing campaigns, and fake online retail sites.

 So, what can we do to stay safe?
 Essentially, be on the lookout!